 OCTOPUS female participants who are WOCBP must agree to use an acceptable method of contraception while taking trial treatment and for at least 12 weeks after the last dose of trial treatment.
-For WOCBP, pregnancy checks prior to MRI will be performed, in line with local MRI practices and guidelines and this may include a urine HCG pregnancy test.
+For WOCBP screened and randomised in Analysis Stage 1, pregnancy checks prior to MRI must be performed, in line with local MRI practices and guidelines and this may include a urine HCG pregnancy test.
 This will be documented in the MRI checklist or notes.
 WOCBP participants and participants with WOCBP partners should be reminded of the use of contraception at each scheduled visit (section 6.3.3) whilst on trial treatment period and for a period of 12 weeks after the last dose of investigational product.
 At trial visits, clinical discretion should be exercised if a pregnancy test is required prior to dispensing.